Juniper/meshrr/examples/2regions-hrr/README.md

 ### Usage
-1. Follow the instructions in [Quickstart](../../README.md#Quickstart) using the example YAML files in [examples/2regions-hrr](.).
+1. Review the instructions in [the project's main README](../../README.md#Usage).
+Create a license secret:

-2. Create the necessary loopback IPs on each of the nodes based on redundancy group and region.
-Internal-only MESHRR_REGIONs do not require a configured loopback IP.

-    ```bash
-    sudo ip address add 172.19.1.1 dev lo
     ```
+    kubectl create secret generic crpd-license --from-file=crpd-license=<filepath>
+    ```

-3. Configure the routers connected to the nodes with:
+2. Configure the routers connected to the nodes with:
     *  The anycast peering address for MetalLB to peer to on the loopback
     *  Hardcoded router ID (to ensure that the anycast peering address does not become the router ID)
     *  BGP peering